 The Bernese Oberland: Amazing Alpine Scenery; Home to Pampered Cows, the Music of Cowbells, and the Swiss Cheese Culture.

 THE BERNESE OBERLAND — the “Highlands of Bern“ — are just west of the center point of Switzerland.
 The region is bordered on the south by a range of mountain walls fronting famous climbing peaks including Eiger, Mönch, Jungfrau, and Blüemlisalp.
 This line of glaciated Alps comprises the Jungfrau-Aletsch World Heritage Site: the formidable 4,000-meter-high Bernese Alps.

 SWISS CHEESE — The Bernese Alps are cheese alps.
 Their grassy slopes are grazed by herds of cows that fill the meadows with the music of cowbells.
 Their rich milk becomes richly-flavored cheese.
 The cheese, potatoes, pork, veal, beef, and vegetables of many small alpine farms make up the staple cuisine of the Bernese Oberland and the hearty, delicious fare found on restaurant menus through the region.

-Two Alpine Villages Ideal for Discovering the Cheese Alps of the Bernese Oberland and Exploring Much of Switzerland.
+Two Alpine Villages Ideal for Discovering the Cheese Alps of the Bernese Oberland also are fine bases from which to Explore Switzerland.